-As a social studies education major, you take all the necessary education and social studies-related courses to prepare you to lead your own classroom.
+As a business, computer and information technology education major, you'll take all the necessary education and business, computer and information technology courses to prepare you to lead your own classroom one day.
 But, it won't be all classroom work.
 You'll also get a chance to student teach in a middle school or high school class.

 When you graduate, you'll be prepared to earn your teacher certification.
 Most of the students in our program seek teacher certification in Pennsylvania or New York.

-What can you do with a degree in Social Studies Education.
-Suggested 4-year plan of study.
+What you can do with a degree in Business, Computer & Information Technology Education.
+Suggested 4-year plan of study

 You need to formally apply to be admitted to the teacher certification program after you complete 48 credits.

 Requirements for admission include successfully passing the appropriate basic skills assessments, maintaining a 3.0 overall GPA and receiving no lower than a C- in any course required in the major.
 Three letters of recommendation as well as a Career Goals Statement are part of the application process.
 Admission to the program does not guarantee certification but the program is designed to help teacher candidates meet the Pennsylvania Department of Education teacher certification requirements.

 For more information about admission requirements, please see the Teacher Education website